awsdocs/amazon-pinpoint-user-guide/doc-source/journeys-metrics.md

 + **Transient failure** – The number of messages that weren't sent because of a temporary failure\.
 + **Service failure** – The number of messages that weren't sent because of an issue with the Amazon Pinpoint service\.
 + **Unknown failure** – The number of messages that weren't sent because of an unknown reason\.
-+ **Throttled** – The number of messages that weren't sent because sending them would exceed the sending limits for your Amazon Pinpoint account\.
++ **Throttled** – The number of messages that weren't sent because sending them would exceed the sending quotas for your Amazon Pinpoint account\.

 ## Engagement Metrics<a name="journeys-metrics-engagement"></a>